-Project Name Method 6-7 Water Quality Improvement Project Description The Regional Council and other agencies will work with landowners to protect and enhance the water_quality of the Region's waterways bodies .
-Landowners in those Wwater Mmanagement Seub-zones where the nutrient management (non-point source discharge) control rules_a are to be introduced will receive the highest priority for assistance.
-This project represents an expansion of Horizons' existing water_a quality improvement programme_which focuses almost entirely on dairy farmers as part of the Dairying and Clean Streams Regional Action Plan for Manawatu-Wanganui Region.
-Waterways body owners will be provided with advice and financial/project management assistance to carry out enhancement and protection measures including fencing and planting of riparian margins.
-The Regional Council will seek funding from third parties to assist with this project method.
-The effectiveness of the protection and enhancement works will be monitored.
-Who Regional Council, Dexcel Dairy NZ, Fonterra and Territorial Authorities and funding agencies including the He Tini Awa Trust and Nga Whenua Rahui.
-Links to Policy This project method links to implements Policies 6-2, 6-4 and 6-7.
-Targets The targets of the Dairying and Clean Streams Regional Action Plan for Manawatu-Wanganui Region are achieved by the due dates
+Project Name-Method 6-7 5 Water Quality Improvement Project Description 5 The Regional Council and other agencies will work with landowners to protect and enhance the water quality of the Region's waterways bodies.
+Landowners in those Wwater Mmanagement Subzones where the nutrient management (non-point source discharge) control rules are to will be introduced will receive the highest priority for assistance.
+This project represents an expansion of Horizons' the Regional Council's 2 existing water quality improvement programme, which focuses almost entirely on dairy farmers as part of the Dairying and Clean Streams Regional Action Plan for Manawatu-Wanganui Region.
+Waterways body2 owners will be provided with advice and financial/project management assistance to carry out enhancement and protection measures including fencing and planting of riparian margins.
+The Regional Council will seek funding from third parties to assist with this project method.5 The effectiveness of the protection and enhancement works will be monitored.
+Who The Regional Council, Dexcel DairyNZ, Fonterra and Territorial Authorities and funding agencies including the He Tini Awa Trust and Nga Whenua Rahui.
+Links to Policy This project method links toimplements Policies 6-2, 6-4 and 6-7.
+Targets The targets of the Dairying and Clean Streams Regional Action Plan for Manawatu-Wanganui Region are achieved by the due dates.
+Advice and assistance is offered to all landowners affected by the nutrient management (non-point source discharge) control rules.
+All landowner requests for advice and assistance regarding water quality improvement are responded to promptly.